Do I have to pay for medical treatment here in Cardiff?

 Accident and emergency

 An accident and emergency department (A&E), also known as emergency department or casualty, deals with genuine life-threatening emergencies.
 Major A&E departments are usually open 24 hours a day, 365 days a year but not all hospitals have an A&E department.
 You should only go to A&E if you have a life-threatening or serious injury that requires urgent medical attention.
 An A&E is not an alternative to a doctor appointment.
-If you would like to receive medical advice outside of your GP surgery's opening hours, you can contact the NHS non-emergency telephone number: 0845 46 47.
+If you would like to receive medical advice outside of your GP surgery's opening hours, you can contact NHS Direct Wales: 0845 46 47 (please see below).

 How do I register with a GP (doctor) surgery?